Q: Is the library open on Saturday?

 A: Yes.
 If we cannot place them in the collection, we can sell them or give them away.

 All gifts are to be used at the library’s discretion.

 Q: How can I make a donation or send a memorial?

-A: We accept donations in any amount in person, by mail (213 Walnut St, Newport, AR
+A: We accept donations in any amount in person, or by mail at 213 Walnut St, Newport, AR 72112.

 Q: Can I search the card catalog online at home on my computer?

 A: Yes.
 Go to https://jacksoncolib.wordpress.com/ on the “Card Catalog” tab.

 A: A photocopy is 10 cents per page.
 Color copies are 25 cents per page for 8.5×11 and 50 cents for ledger size.